 Participating LEA personnel named as personal-capacity defendants in litigation arising from activities carried out under this MOA may request representation by the U.S. Department of Justice.
 See 28 C.F.R. § 50.15.
 Absent exceptional circumstances, such requests must be made in writing.
-LEA personnel who wish to submit a request for representation shall notify the local ICE Office of the Principal Legal Advisor (OPLA) field location at 1250 Poydras Street Suite 325, New Orleans, LA 70113.
-OPLA, through its headquarters, will assist LEA personnel with the request for representation, including the appropriate forms and instructions.
-Unless OPLA concludes that representation clearly is unwarranted, it will forward the request for representation, any supporting documentation, and an advisory statement opining whether: 1) the requesting individual was acting within the scope of his/her authority under 8 U.S.C. § 1357(g) and this MOA; and, 2) such representation would be in the interest of the United States, to the Director of the Constitutional and Specialized Tort Litigation Section, Civil Division, Department of Justice (DOJ).
+LEA personnel who wish to submit a request for representation shall notify the ICE Office of the Principal Legal Advisor (OPLA) in writing at OPLA-DCLD-TortClaims@ice.dhs.gov .
+ICE OPLA will then assist LEA personnel with the request for representation, including the appropriate forms and instructions.
+Unless OPLA concludes that representation clearly is unwarranted, it will forward the request for representation, any supporting documentation, and an advisory statement opining whether: 1) the requesting individual was acting within the scope of his/her authority under 8 U.S.C. § 1357(g); and, 2) such representation would be in the interest of the United States, to the Director of the Constitutional and Specialized Tort Litigation Section, Civil Division, Department of Justice (DOJ).
 Representation is granted at the discretion of DOJ; it is not an entitlement.
 See 28 C.F.R. § 50.15.